Cat Personalities: Feline-ality and Meet Your Match

 Purple-coded adopters are the patient sort who don't mind a cat that needs time to adjust.
 Purple cats may be shy, but they just need some encouragement; their perfect companion will probably appreciate that these cats stay out of trouble.

-Cat Personalities Defined
+What Cat Personalities Are There?

 The ASPCA identified nine cat personality types classified under the three color codes.